Create Command Line Backup to Protect Your Computer

 Disk Clone

-Clone disk 1 to disk 2 and using partition alignment to optimize for SSD
+Clone disk 1 to disk 2 and use partition alignment to optimize performance on the SSD.

 DiskMasterX /c /t Disk /s 1 /d 2 /a